 Deep Cycle Batteries

-Lithium and lead acid batteries can have deep cycle capabilities.
-Lead acid batteries can be flooded or sealed.
-Sealed batteries are commonly known as VRLA (Valve Regulated Lead Acid) and SLA (Sealed Lead Acid).
+Lithium batteries and lead acid batteries can have deep cycle capabilities.
+A lead acid battery can be flooded or sealed.
+Sealed lead acid batteries are commonly known as VRLA (Valve Regulated Lead Acid) and SLA (Sealed Lead Acid).
 VRLA batteries can either be Absorbed Glass Mat (AGM) or gel cell.

 Flooded lead acid batteries have a usable capacity up to 50%.
 This means that 50% of the battery’s total capacity can be used before it must be recharged.
 The charging efficiency is approximately 70-85%.
 Although affordable and tolerant of overcharging, flooded lead acid batteries have a shorter lifespan than other battery types.
 They also require maintenance, proper ventilation and must remain in an upright position.